 Arbitration is not appropriate for every case.
 The decision whether to arbitrate or not is a complicated one that should be made by you and your attorney.
 Even the process of agreeing to arbitrate requires a number of steps and a number of decisions.
 Often the process of agreeing to an arbitration and the parameters of the arbitration is a lengthy negotiation in itself.
 There are a lot of considerations involved, and often an arbitration does not go forward because the parties cannot agree on the structure of the arbitration.
 The basic decisions are as follows:

-- First, all the parties must agree to arbitrate.
+- All the parties must agree to arbitrate.

-- Second, the parties must agree upon who will serve as the neutral arbitrator.
+- The parties must agree upon who will serve as the neutral arbitrator.
 An experienced attorney or retired judge is usually the arbitrator.

-- Third, the parties must agree on who will pay the arbitrator’s fees.
+- The parties must agree on who will pay the arbitrator’s fees.
 Usually the fees are split equally between all the parties.

 Arbitration is almost always quicker than a trial date; trial dates in Virginia are often set a year to a year and a half from when a lawsuit is filed.
 You may still incur the same amount of litigation expenses if the parties don’t agree to arbitration until after the discovery process (answering interrogatories, depositions and expert designation) is complete.
 Those litigation expenses would occur in preparation for trial.
 The actual trial would probably cost more than arbitration.
 In arbitration you don’t have to spend money on jury research, paying your doctors and other expert witnesses to attend trial, and subpoenaing other witnesses to trial.
 The timing of the decision to arbitrate dictates the litigation cost savings.
 The arbitrator’s fee will inevitably be less than litigating the case to trial.